R. Tom Baker

 R. Tom Baker is an inorganic chemist known for the development and application of inorganic transition metal-based catalysis.

 Education

-R. Tom Baker was born in Tsawwassen, British Columbia, Canada.
-He attended University of British Columbia (UBC) as an undergraduate student and earned his B.Sc. in chemistry in 1975.
+Baker was born in Tsawwassen, British Columbia, Canada.
+He attended University of British Columbia (UBC) as an undergraduate student and earned his bachelor of science in chemistry in 1975.
 He then conducted his graduate research work under M. Frederick Hawthorne at University of California, Los Angeles (UCLA).
-After he earned his Ph.D. in inorganic chemistry in 1980, he spent a year as a postdoctoral fellow with Philip S. Skell at Pennsylvania State University.
+After he earned his doctorate in inorganic chemistry in 1980, he spent a year as a postdoctoral fellow with Philip S. Skell at Pennsylvania State University.

 Career

 From 1981 to 1996, Baker worked as a research chemist at DuPont CR&D, where he became a homogeneous catalysis scouting group leader in 1993.
 In 1996 he joined Inorganic Isotopes and Actinides Group at Los Alamos National Laboratory (LANL) to work as a research chemist.
 In 2008 he joined the faculty at University of Ottawa.
 He was a director of Centre for Catalysis Research and Innovation from 2008 to 2015.
 He currently is a Canada Research Chair in Catalysis Science for Energy Applications.
 In 2009, he was awarded fellowship from the American Association for the Advancement of Science (AAAS).